 The heroin withdrawal timeline describes how long it takes for the drug to leave the body and withdrawal symptoms to subside.
 While detox and withdrawal can take place at an addiction treatment center, some people try to self-detox at home.
 This is a dangerous practice that may cause relapse, overdose, and fatality.
-To avoid the risks posed by heroin overdose symptoms, individuals can consider treatment at Crestview Recovery, which serves clients in the Pacific Northwest.
+To avoid the risks posed by heroin overdose symptoms, individuals can consider heroin addiction rehab at Crestview Recovery, which serves clients in the Pacific Northwest.

-What is Heroin, and Why is it So Addictive?
+What Is Heroin, and Why Is It So Addictive?

 The National Institute on Drug Abuse rates heroin as a very addictive opioid processed from morphine found in the opium poppy plants.
 People inject, smoke, or swallow it for euphoria, pain relief, or the calming effects it creates.
 What they don’t realize is how easy it is to get “hooked” on the drug.